 Board Candidates

-Current board members reviewed new candidate qualifications and experiences, resulting in a final slate of three candidates on this year’s election ballot.
-The board of directors evaluated applicants based on their varying levels of experience and interests in the following areas: Board governance, long-term and strategic planning, leadership or supervisory experience, diversity and inclusivity, creativity and imaginative thinking, and financial experience.
+Current board members reviewed new candidate qualifications and experiences, resulting in a final slate of five candidates on this year’s election ballot.
+Co-op members will elect three board members.
+The board evaluated applicants based on their varying levels of experience and interests in the following areas: Board governance, long-term and strategic planning, leadership or supervisory experience, diversity and inclusivity, creativity and imaginative thinking, and financial experience.

 CLICK TO READ FULL CANDIDATE APPLICATION